Cartagena, the pearl of the Colombian Caribbean

 Although Cartagena was really hot (one of the warmest places we’ve been) we really enjoyed walking around the city and discover its history.
 It is a place you should not miss when visiting Colombia.

-To not miss any of our adventure, subscribe to the monthly newsletter!
+To not miss any of our adventure, subscribe to our newsletter!

 Leave a Reply